ohenley/adacore_jetson/README.md

 ## About

-> Not "that" trivial linux modules tutorial written in the Ada programming language
+> Not "that" trivial linux module tutorial written in the Ada programming language
 > Targeted at the Arm based Nvidia Jetson-Nano board running Ubuntu 18.04

 ## Status